superpowers04/superpowers04/Super's Fabric Mod Recommendations.md

 # Super's Minecraft recommendation list thing
-(Unless specified, All mods work with Quilt, providing you have Quilt's libraries instead) Note this doc is not affiliated with MinecraftHopper, Minecraft Community Support, Prism, Modrinth, Fabric, Quilt or anyone else.
+(Unless specified, All mods work with Quilt, providing you have Quilt's libraries instead)
+***Note this doc is not affiliated with MinecraftHopper, Minecraft Community Support, Prism, Modrinth, Fabric, Quilt or anyone else.***

-This is just a funni list of recommendations and I really recommend you do research yourself before installing anything listed here. **Please do not ever blindly follow anything you see online**
+This is just a funni list of recommendations from me and I really recommend you do research yourself before installing anything listed here. **Please do not ever blindly follow anything you see online**

 **Using [Prism](https://prismlauncher.org) or [Modrinth Launcher](https://modrinth.com/app) is recommended.**
 # Recommendations on stuff to **avoid**